Gurpreets11/Android_Kotlin_Interview_Questions/README.md

     ```
     Inline functions are generally used when we need to pass small functions as parameters.
 It is generally not advisable to pass large functions to inline functions.

--   **What are noinline keyword?
+* **What are noinline keyword?
 Where we need to use them in realtime scenario?**

-    A) We cannot pass a lambda function, which comes as argument inside inline function, to another function that accepts lambda.
+    **Answer:**<br/>We cannot pass a lambda function, which comes as argument inside inline function, to another function that accepts lambda.
 We will get an error stating 'Illegal usage of inline-parameter'.
 In this case we need to pass that lambda function with noinline keyword which makes the compiler instead of writing the code to the called location, creates the function for that specific function.

     Here's an example:
     ```Kotlin